-With that much going on, AMI Services can’t afford to have its players – human or mechanical – watching from the sidelines or tangled up in traffic.
+With that much going on, AIM Services can’t afford to have its players – human or mechanical – watching from the sidelines or tangled up in traffic.

 Geofences help David keep track of vehicles in the depot and let him know how long they’re spending on site, while the Fuel Exceptions reports tell him if a vehicle is using an unusual amount of gas and needs investigation.

-Most importantly, Driver ID and Leaderboard help monitor driver behaviour, contributing to on-the-job safety for City Parks’ 300 employees.
+Most importantly, Driver ID and Leaderboard help monitor driver behaviour, contributing to on-the-job safety for AIM Services’ 300 employees.

 “We have a no-tolerance approach to speeding, but without this system you’ve got no way to learn about driver behaviour other than getting a ticket in the mail.”

 The EROAD system helps David ensure that vehicles move efficiently around the city, using the best routes.
 Not everything that’s being tracked takes to the road, though.